mermaidpurse/wrapsher/docs/decisions.md

 These are a collection of design decisions that have been made or need to be made, and their rationales.

-## Future Ideas

-Things I like in various languages that would be nice to incorporate (someday?):

-- Set/array/list comprehensions

-`[ x: y | x <- all_things; y <- iter() ]`

-Some ideas I had that don't seem feasible/don't like:

-- Pipelines.
-I do like them in Powershell, I guess I like them in Elixir but they seem complicated and I think they actually result in Elixir being harder to read for a newcomer.
-I don't think they match Wrapsher's other syntax constructs very well, and since it has method chaining, that's pretty clear in terms of transformations, it just doesn't end with the variable being assigned, if the intent is a binding.

 ## Tools

 Tools to implement: